Once you have created an automated rule you will be able to edit most of the settings that pertain to the automation

 Navigating to Automated Rules

-To navigate to automated rules head to the "Admin" dashboard and select "Reviews" on the left hand navigation bar.
+To navigate to automated rules head to the "Admin" page and select "Reviews" on the left-hand secondary navigation bar.
 From there, select the "Auditing" tab and then the "Automated Rules" Header.
 Once there it will show you your automated rules and you can select which rule you will need to edit.

 Pausing and Deleting a Rule